700 S. Hydraulic

 post-treatment counseling for clients in the residential program.
 Also, Adult

 Day Reporting was developed in 1993.
 Services included GED preparation,

 contractual services for alcohol/drug evaluations, outpatient substance abuse

 treatment groups, relapse prevention treatment, individual counseling with

 family involvement, pre-treatment, and life skills groups with included job

 In April 1992, electronic monitoring programming was added to the Adult

 Intensive Supervision Program (AISP).

-In 1995, the county departments of Youth Services and Community Corrections
+In 1995, the county Divisions of Youth Services and Community Corrections

-were merged to create the current Department of Corrections.
+were merged to create the current Division of Corrections.

 1995 also brought an increased focus on the goal of promoting positive,